nikolasavic3/metrax/README.md

 # metrax

-`metrax` is an official JAX metrics library.
+`metrax` is a library with standard eval metrics implementations in JAX.

 ## Installation